Sorry I Bet on Baseball Signed Pete Rose Ball

 This authentic MLB baseball has been hand-signed by Pete Rose.
 This ball has been signed “I’m Sorry I Bet on Baseball.”
 Includes Certificate of Authenticity and photo of signing.

-This 11×14 limited edition golf collectible lithograph features Donald losing his Temper during his round of golf.
+This 11×14 limited edition golf collectible lithograph features Goofy “Choosing The Right Club” for his next shot.
 Comes matted and framed.

 Betty Boop is known as the first and one of the most famous sex symbols on the animated screen;[ she was a symbol of the Depression era, a reminder of the more carefree days of Jazz Age flappers.
 Her popularity was drawn largely from adult audiences, and the cartoons, while seemingly surrealistic, contained many sexual/psychological elements, particularly in the “Talkartoon”, Minnie the Moocher, featuring Cab Calloway and his orchestra.
 Minnie the Moocher is perhaps the one cartoon that defined Betty’s character as a teenager of a modern era at odds with the old world ways of her parents